Selena (film): Casting

-On August 8, the Los Angeles Daily News announced that Jon Seda (who is of Puerto Rican descent) and Edward James Olmos (who is of Mexican descent) had joined the cast as Chris Pérez and Abraham Quintanilla, respectively.
-After Lopez landed the role, she decided to stay with Suzette Quintanilla, Selena’s sister, at her home to study her character in the recordings and footage the family shared with her.
+On August 8, the Los Angeles Daily News announced that Jon Seda (who is of Puerto Rican descent) and Edward James Olmos (who is of Mexican descent, and previously became as one of the candidates for replacing Nava as the director) had joined the cast as Chris Pérez and Abraham Quintanilla, respectively.
+After Lopez landed the role, she decided to stay with Suzette Quintanilla, Selena's sister, at her home to study her character in the recordings and footage the family shared with her.
 Lopez felt that her "spirit and [Selena's] spirit were so similar" which was echoed by the singer's family who found that Lopez mimicked the personality traits of Selena.
 They believed that Lopez' body language, laugh and how she talked were identical to that of Selena.

 Lopez had constant dance rehearsals for the film and said how she would arrive at the studio late in the day after finishing filming for another role.
 The family often had the entire main cast of the film over for dinner and would notice how they would watch them in their interactions with each other and the way they ate.
 Edward James Olmos, who took the role as Abraham, was asked to gain 40 lbs for the film.
 The cast found Olmos to be a father figure for them who often gave advice to the cast during filming.

 A.B. found Olmos' portrayal of his father to be convincing, especially in the scene where Abraham was angered after finding out about Selena and Perez' relationship.
 Band member Pete Astudillo, commenting on production, said he had to do a screen test to play himself and had to improvise in several of his scenes, since he had little dialogue in the film.

 Jon Seda often spent time with his subject Chris Pérez for character development.
 Seda visited Perez at the home he shared with Selena and found a price sticker in the bathroom with a scribbled letter that read "Selena and Chris, I Love You" which further inspired Seda to "show the love they [once] had" in the film.
 The biographical film focused on Selena's life rather than her death, with Nava saying, "I don't want to attend to [her murder]."